V-TERM/cs7641_census_project/index.md

 For all the above approaches, in order to address the large class imbalance in our data, we utilized a SMOTE [[9]](https://machinelearningmastery.com/smote-oversampling-for-imbalanced-classification/) over-sampler to create synthetic data of the minority class in order to create a class balance of 1 in our training data.
 In addition, we use an undersampler to reduce the number of samples in the majority class.
 Both are from the Python library `imblearn`.

 ### Hyperparameters
-We performed hyperparamter tuning for each of the models, and arrived at the following values:
+We performed hyperparameter tuning for each of the models, and arrived at the following values:
 * For AdaBoost, we set the number of estimators to 90.
 * For random forest, we set the number of trees to 1500.
 * For bagging, we set the number of estimators to 50.